-This Policy provides information for all internal and external stakeholders and interested parties about Council's position on compliance and enforcement matters in the Local Government Area.
+This Policy provides information for all internal and external stakeholders and interested parties about Council's position on compliance and enforcement matters in Wollongong City.

 The purpose of this Policy is to provide structure for consistency and transparency in decision making, and to facilitate a proportional approach to compliance and enforcement.
 It is also intended to assist Council staff to act promptly, effectively and consistently in response to allegations of unlawful activity.